KristianLyng/varnishfoo/chapter-1.rst

 Target audience and format
 --------------------------

-This book tries to cover a large spectre of subjects related to Varnish.
+This book covers a large spectre of subjects related to Varnish.
 It is suitable for system administrators, infrastructure architects and web developers.
-The first few chapters is of interest to all, while later chapters specialize on certain aspects of Varnish usage.
+The first few chapters is general enough to be of interest to all, while later chapters specialize on certain aspects of Varnish usage.

 Each chapter is intended to stand well on its own, but there will be some cross-references.
 The book focuses on best practices and good habits that will help you beyond what just a few examples or explanations will do.

-Each chapter focuses on understanding the concepts they cover, but also provide examples to demonstrate the concepts they cover.
-Each example snippet is tested with a recent Varnish Version.
-You will find examples that are based on real-world deployments, both from large scale high-traffic sites and small one-man setups.
-And everything in-between.
+Each chapter provides both theory and practical examples.
+Each example is tested with a recent Varnish Version where relevant, and are based on experience from real-world Varnish installations.

 What is Varnish
 ---------------